-Mr. Matt Kean - Chair
+The Hon Matt Kean - Chair

 Ms. Susie Smith - Member

-Susie is passionate about science and its role in healthy, vibrant economies.
+Ms Smith is passionate about science and its role in healthy, vibrant economies.
 She is active with the Australian Cooperative Research Centres as a Director, previously with CRC CARE and currently with FEnEX, which is creating a living laboratory to implement decarbonisation energy pathways.

 Mr. John McGee - Member

-Mr McGee was appointed as a member of the authority on 9 April 2021 for a term of four years.
+Mr McGee was appointed as a member of the Authority on 9 April 2021 for a term of 4 years.
 He has over thirty years’ experience in the Australian and global capital markets and associated corporate sector.
 He has extensive experience across banking and finance, insurance, health and hospitals, aviation and air safety.
-In his executive roles Mr McGee was Managing Director of BNY Mellon Australia Pty Ltd for nine years, heading up the Bank of New York's corporate trust operation in Australia.
+In his executive roles Mr McGee was Managing Director of BNY Mellon Australia for nine years, heading up the Bank of New York's corporate trust operation in Australia.
 He was also a pioneer of the non-bank home loan sector.
 He has been a director of many subsidiaries and held responsible manager status on various ASIC and APRA licences.

-Mr McGee is currently a director on the Infrastructure Australia and the Sydney Local Health District boards.
-He has previously served as a non-executive director on various government and non government boards including Deputy Chair of the Private Health Insurance Administrative Council, the federal regulator of all private health insurers, Air Services Australia, Westpac Funds Management (where he was chair of the audit and compliance committee) and Delhi Petroleum.
+Mr McGee is currently a director on the Infrastructure Australia and Sydney Local Health District boards.
+He has previously served as a non-executive director on various government and non-government boards including Deputy Chair of the Private Health Insurance Administrative Council, the federal regulator of all private health insurers, Air Services Australia, Westpac Funds Management (where he was chair of the audit and compliance committee) and Delhi Petroleum.

 Mr McGee holds formal qualifications in Economics and Law from Sydney University and has practised as a solicitor in Sydney and London.

-Dr Virginia Marshall - Member
+Dr. Virginia Marshall - Member

-Virginia is the Inaugural Indigenous Postdoctoral Fellow with the Australian National University's School of Regulation and Global Governance (RegNet) and the Fenner School of Environment and Society.
+Dr Marshall is the Inaugural Indigenous Postdoctoral Fellow with the Australian National University's School of Regulation and Global Governance (RegNet) and the Fenner School of Environment and Society.
 She is a practising lawyer and duty solicitor, a former Associate & researcher with the Federal Court of Australia in Sydney and professional member of the NSW Law Society and Women Lawyers Association of NSW.
-Former Senior Legal Officer of the Australian Law Reform Commission and inquiry into 'Family Violence & Commonwealth Laws: Improving Legal Frameworks' (ALRC 117), Executive Officer of the NSW Government's 'Aboriginal Water Trust' and criminal defence lawyer with NSW Legal Aid.
+Dr Marshall was Senior Legal Officer of the Australian Law Reform Commission and inquiry into 'Family Violence & Commonwealth Laws: Improving Legal Frameworks' (ALRC 117), Executive Officer of the NSW Government's Aboriginal Water Trust and a criminal defence lawyer with NSW Legal Aid.

 Professor Lesley Hughes - Member

 Professor Hughes is Professor Emerita and Pro-Chancellor at Macquarie University.
-She has been a Climate Councillor with the Climate Council since 2013 and a Director since 2021 and is also a member of the Wentworth Group of Concerned Scientists.
+She has been a Climate Councillor with the Climate Council since 2013 and a Director since 2021, and is also a member of the Wentworth Group of Concerned Scientists.
 She is a former Lead Author for the Intergovernmental Panel on Climate Change Fourth and Fifth Assessment Reports.

-Other roles have included: Pro Vice-Chancellor (Research Integrity and Development at Macquarie University (2014-2022); Director of the Biodiversity Node, NSW Office of Environment & Heritage Climate Adaptation Research Hub; Commissioner in the Australian Government’s Climate Commission (2011-2013); former Director WWF-Australia (2013-2021); Head of the Department of Biological Sciences at Macquarie University (2009-2011); Chair of the Tasmanian Climate Action Council (2012-2014); Co-director of the Climate Futures Research Centre at Macquarie University (2012-2014) and Co-convenor of the Terrestrial Biodiversity Adaptation Research Network for National Climate Change Adaptation Research Facility (2009-2013).
+Other roles have included: Pro Vice-Chancellor (Research Integrity and Development at Macquarie University (2014-2022); Director of the Biodiversity Node, NSW Office of Environment & Heritage Climate Adaptation Research Hub; Commissioner in the Australian Government’s Climate Commission (2011-2013); Director WWF-Australia (2013-2021); Head of the Department of Biological Sciences at Macquarie University (2009-2011); Chair of the Tasmanian Climate Action Council (2012-2014); Co-director of the Climate Futures Research Centre at Macquarie University (2012-2014) and Co-convenor of the Terrestrial Biodiversity Adaptation Research Network for National Climate Change Adaptation Research Facility (2009-2013).

-Fiona Simson - Member
+Ms. Fiona Simson - Member

-Elected in 2016 as the first female President of National Farmers’ Federation (NFF), Fiona led the farming industry through a period of great change and challenge.
+Elected in 2016 as the first female President of National Farmers’ Federation (NFF), Ms Simson led the farming industry through a period of great change and challenge.
 She was instrumental in the launch of the NFF’s first Diversity in Ag Leadership Programme in 2018 and spearheaded the NFF’s 2030 $100bn Vision before stepping down as President in October 2023.

-Fiona’s family have farmed on the Liverpool Plains since 1928.
+Ms Simson’s family have farmed on the Liverpool Plains since 1928.
 She holds a Bachelor of Arts from the University of Canberra and is passionate about the need to grow connections between farmers and urban consumers.

-Richard Bolt - Member
+Mr. Richard Bolt - Member

-Mr Bolt was appointed as a member of the authority on 15 March 2024 for a term of 5 years.
+Mr Bolt was appointed as a member of the Authority on 15 March 2024 for a term of 5 years.

 Between 2006 and 2018, he was Secretary of the Victorian government’s Departments of Primary Industries; Education and Early Childhood Development; and Economic Development, Jobs, Transport and Resources.